 Clean your walls with a mild detergent, then rinse them gently to clean off any dirt or debris.

-Use 1 ½ or 2-inch painter's tape to mask the baseboards, trim and other areas you are not painting.
+Use 1½ or 2-inch painter's tape to mask the baseboards, trim and other areas you are not painting.

 Secure the tape firmly so it doesn’t peel or allow paint to bleed through.

-Get to the painting
+#5: Get to the Painting

 Use a 2-inch angled paint brush along the edges of the walls to begin.
 Work from a small bucket of paint, holding the brush like a pen.

 Start in edges or corners of the room that will be difficult to reach with a roller.

-Roll it on
+#6: Roll it On